-Regulation 212 CMR 2.00 was promulgated to promote public welfare and safety by improving the quality and economy of the appraisal and repair of damaged motor vehicles.
-This regulation was revised in 2008 to include Section (i) Expedited Supplemental Appraisals.
+Regulation 212 CMR 2.00 promotes public welfare and safety by improving the quality and economy of the appraisal and repair of damaged motor vehicles.
 It is intended to be read in conjunction with 211 CMR 133.00, which follows in Appendix F.